docker/app/README.md

 This command will push to the Hub an image named `myhubuser/myimage:latest`.

-If you omit the `--tag myhubuser/myimage:latest` argument, this command uses the application `version` defined in `metadata.yml` as the tag.
+If you omit the `--tag myhubuser/myimage:latest` argument, this command uses the application `name` and `version` defined in `metadata.yml` to produce the tag `<app name>:<app version>`.

 All `docker-app` commands accept an image name as input, which means you can run on a different host:

 ``` bash
 $ docker-app inspect myhubuser/myimage
 ```

+The first time a command is executed against a given image name, the bundle is pulled from the registry, and put in the local bundle store.
+You can pre-populate this store by running `docker-app pull myhubuser/myimage:latest`.
+All commands manipulating a package also accept a `--pull` flag to force pulling the bundle from the registry, even if it is present in the local store.
+This can be usefull when you are repeatedly pushing a bundle on the same tag.

 ## Next steps